 The balance of power between defenders and attackers is asymmetrical, and clearly in favor of the latter.
 Cyber crisis management remains a delicate moment, but with the right preparation (including IS mapping), it is fortunately possible to anticipate an incident, and then react quickly and effectively when it occurs.
 Let's take a closer look.

-Mapping your IS to prevent incidents
+Mapping your information system to prevent incidents

 Knowing your IS: the cornerstone of a sound defense strategy

-How do you sum up the benefits of information systems mapping for cybersecurity in a single sentence?
-Answer: "You can't properly defend what you don't know."
-How can you properly protect your IS if you don't know the various digital assets that make it up?
+How can you properly protect your IS if you don't know what digital assets it contains?
 How can you properly protect your most critical assets if they have not been defined upstream?
-How can we prevent an attack from (re)occurring if we don't know our own vulnerabilities?
+How can you prevent an attack from (re)occurring if you don't know your own vulnerabilities?

 Implementing a good defense strategy requires gathering, correlating and visualizing all the data in your IS in order to be able to answer all these questions precisely: